A Bar Song (Tipsy): Commercial performance

-"A Bar Song (Tipsy)" charted at number one on Billboards Hot Country Songs.
+"A Bar Song (Tipsy)" was a number-one hit on Billboards Hot Country Songs chart.
 As it succeeded Beyoncé's "Texas Hold 'Em" at the top, this was the first time in history that two black artists held the number-one position there in consecutive weeks.
 This song made Shaboozey the first male black artist to chart at number one on Billboards Hot 100 and Hot Country Songs charts at the same time; Beyoncé had previously become the first black artist to do so with "Texas Hold 'Em".
 The song also made Shaboozey the first male black artist to chart at number one on Billboards Hot Country Songs and Country Airplay charts at the same time.
 In addition, it spent seven weeks at number one on the latter chart, surpassing the record for the longest-running number one debut single previously set by Carrie Underwood's "Jesus, Take the Wheel", which spent six weeks at the top in January–February 2006.
 The song spent 25 non-consecutive weeks at number one on the Canadian Hot 100, breaking the record for the longest-running number-one hit ever on the chart set by "Old Town Road" by Lil Nas X featuring Billy Ray Cyrus in 2019.
 On the Billboard Hot 100, it became the longest-running number one song in the chart's history, tying the record set five years earlier by "Old Town Road".
 It was named the top single of 2024 by RIAA.

+"A Bar Song (Tipsy)" was a top-ten hit in several international markets.
+For two Billboard tracking years (Note: A Billboard tracking year begins at the final few weeks of the previous year and ends a month away from the next.) in a row, the song was the best-performing entry on the Canadian Hot 100.
+In Sweden, "A Bar Song (Tipsy)" had two six-week periods at number one, separated apart by three weeks, totaling to 12 non-consecutive weeks.
+It also had five consecutive weeks at the top spot in Australia, three non-consecutive in Flanders and Norway each, and one in Ireland.
+In the UK, the song spent eight non-consecutive weeks at number three on the UK Singles Chart.
+It was the most sold song in the country for four non-consecutive weeks, in particular being the most-downloaded of five, and the second most-streamed for one.
+It also spent 39 non-consecutive weeks at number one on the country's Independent Singles Chart, starting in May 2024 and well into March 2025.